-O decoding bit A0h[7].
-In other words, even if bit A0h[7]=1 such that upper address bits must be zero, the GNR1 and GNR2 registers still decode the full 16 bits of the address as long as those upper bits are not masked off (default).
+When these registers are used to extend the existing I/O decoding registers, they override the setting of the 10/16-bit I/O decoding SYSCFG A0h[7].
+In other words, even if SYSCFG A0h[7] = 1 such that upper address bits must be zero, the GNR1 and GNR2 registers still decode the full 16 bits of the address as long as those upper bits are not masked off (default).

 These new registers are completely ignored until at least one of them is written in order to maintain compatibility with the 82C465MV part.
-Once any of registers 70-75h is written, they must all be written.
-This rule is especially important for the mask bits: address comparison would normally be masked for memory cycles, but unmasked for I/O cycles, to maintain
+Once any of registers at SYSCFG 70-75h is written, they must all be written.
+This rule is especially important for the mask bits: address comparison would normally be masked for memory cycles, but unmasked for I/O cycles, to maintain backward compatibility.
+Therefore, there is no clear default available and the register values must always be written explicitly.